Surplus Store Memorial

 Quinn's, for all its 'techie charm,' was a horrendous mess in terms of organization.
 They badly needed to put things like test gear in one dedicated area, and various types of components in others.
 They also needed (equally badly!) a lot more square footage than they had at the San Leandro location.
 Above all else, though, they needed fresh inventory!
 Put all those factors together, and their demise seems sadly inevitable.

-Quinn's touched a lot of people in their time, most far better known than myself; George Morrow, Bill Godbout, and numerous other computer pioneer's names can be found among their past customers.
+Quinn's touched a lot of people in their time, most far better known than I’ll ever be; George Morrow, Bill Godbout, and numerous other computer pioneer's names can be found among their past customers.
 Mike Quinn himself, and his employees, helped the 'computer revolution' in many ways.
 I think it is safe to say that the world of personal computing, at least in the Bay Area, would have been wildly different had it not been for the Man and the Place.

 No surplus store can last forever.
 That's a given.
 However, Quinn's gave it a bloody good try.
-I'm sure that they will be remembered and spoken of in Bay Area electronics circles for years to come.
+I'm sure they will be remembered and spoken of in Bay Area electronics circles for years to come.

 If you've read this far, please take a moment to remember Mike and his store.
-Although I didn't know Mike that well before he passed on (I was too young and ignorant at the time to appreciate who I was talking to), I'd like to think, wherever he is now, that he'd appreciate it.
+Although I didn't know Mike that well before he passed on (I was too young and ignorant at the time to appreciate who I was talking to), I'd like to think, wherever he is now, he'd appreciate it.

 Thanks, Mike, Vinnie, and Jay.
 For everything.